XinyiC222/Achroma/README.md

 # Achroma
 Achroma is a wireless reversible split keyboard with 36 keys that is powered by ZMK.
 It uses a nine!nano v2 replica from aliexpress.
 There are two versions of Achroma, the Choc/Choc_v2 compatible one, and the MX compatible one!
 This is still a work in progress.
+Theres only a case for the MX version.
+But there are two different pcb designs based on which one you want to use.
 <img width="1041" height="353" alt="Screenshot 2026-08-30 at 11 53 14 AM" src="https://github.com/user-attachments/assets/326148d5-1d46-4c0e-b277-6b07cf525208" />
 <img width="432" height="392" alt="Screenshot 2026-08-30 at 11 56 21 AM" src="https://github.com/user-attachments/assets/f6918ed5-c05c-42d6-a021-438333500752" /> (MX version)
 <h1>Keymap</h1>